 The auditor issued an unqualified auditor's report on the financial statements of Fastned for the year ended 31 December 2018 and 31 December 2019.
+The 2019 audit report includes an emphasis of matter related to the financial position and impact of Corona virus disease 2019 (COVID-19) as described in notes 1 and 25 of the 2019 financial statements.
 For a better understanding of Fastned's financial position and result and of the scope of the audit, the annual financial statements and the auditor's report on these financial statements should be read.
-As of June 2019 the function of audit committee is fulfilled by the Supervisory Directors of Fastned B V
+As of June 2019 the function of audit committee is fulfilled by the Supervisory Directors of Fastned B.V.